Download the Scholarships and Bursaries brochure for 2018.

 Several scholarship opportunities are available to new and returning students each year.
 Scholarships are awarded on merit and require students to submit an application.

-- St Andrew’s Scholars Program – up to five scholarships with full fee relief per year for the duration of the undergraduate degree whilst in College
+- St Andrew’s Scholars Program – up to five scholarships with full fee relief per year for the duration of the undergraduate degree whilst in College.
+Applications are now open for our 2019 intake.

 - Fee relief for all-round merit, including academic, leadership and extracurricular achievement